 - Social: child-labor free zone, recognition of work unions, respect toward inclusion and diversity (gender, religion, race, women equality, etc.)

 - Governmental: observance of policy and regulations, avoidance from investigations, punishment, or fines from the authorities, etc.

-While the idea is plausible, the challenge is how each person may have a different interpretation of what “ethical” or “ecological” means.
+While the idea is plausible, the challenge is that each person may have a different interpretation of what "ethical" or "ecological" means.
 Consider this scenario.
-The idea of selling weapons may not be positive, but would you feel a sense of security if the local police would not have any guns, bullet-proof vests, or any other weapons?
-Further, atomic energy is generally considered to be a harmful and dangerous way of producing energy.
-However, it can also help reduce the CO2 emission and possibly help in mitigating the global warming problem.
+The idea of selling guns may not be positive, but would you feel safer if the local police did not have guns, bulletproof vests or other weapons?
+In addition, nuclear energy is generally seen as a harmful and dangerous way of producing energy.
+However, it can also help reduce CO2 emissions and possibly mitigate the problem of global warming.
+Green investment issues in money.